Mixing in two-dimensional shear flow with smooth fluctuations: Connection to the unstretched space

 \section{Connection to the unstretched space}

 In the works \cite{turitsyn2007polymer,puliafito2005numerical} the other (``natural'') parametrization of vector ${\bm \ell}$,

-was used, different from our parametrization, see Section~\ref{subsec:lagrange}.
-The ``natural'' parametrization (\ref{param-old}) may be more convenient during the experimental data analysis, see, e.g., Ref.~\onlinecite{liu2010stretching}.
-All the analytical results concerning the angle dynamics and the Lyapunov exponent were obtained in Refs.~\onlinecite{turitsyn2007polymer,puliafito2005numerical} using the parametrization (\ref{param-old}).
+was used, which differs from our parametrization, see Section~\ref{subsec:lagrange}.
+The ``natural'' parametrization (\ref{param-old}) may be more convenient for analysis of experimental data, see e.g., Ref.~\onlinecite{liu2010stretching}.
+All analytical results regarding the angle dynamics and the Lyapunov exponent were obtained in Refs.~\onlinecite{turitsyn2007polymer,puliafito2005numerical} also using that parametrization.
 Here we demonstrate how these results can be transferred to the parametrization (\ref{homog5}) used in our work.
 For brevity, we introduce below the notation $\varphi_\ast = (D/\Sigma)^{1/3}$.